muhammad-akbrrr/gold-rush-smartcontract/README.md

 pub struct Config {
   // --- Authorities ---
-  pub admin: Pubkey,                   // The administrator of the contract. pub settlement_authority: Pubkey,    // The authority responsible for settling rounds. pub keeper_authorities: Vec<Pubkey>, // The authority for keeper/oracle accounts allowed to keeper operations.
+  pub admin: Pubkey,                   // The administrator of the contract. pub keeper_authorities: Vec<Pubkey>, // The authority for keeper accounts allowed to keeper operations.

   // --- Token & Treasury ---
   pub token_mint: Pubkey,              // The Gold Rush Token (GRT) used for betting.